pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 `
 ```

-- Parameters
+- channels (string[]): One or more channels.
+Required if channelGroups not set.
-  - channels (required if no channelGroups) Type: string[].
+- channelGroups (string[]): One or more channel groups.
+Required if channels not set.
-  - channelGroups (required if no channels) Type: string[].
+- options (SubscriptionOptions): Behavior configuration.

-  - options Type: SubscriptionOptions.
+Add/remove sets

-Add/remove sets: You can add/remove subscriptions to create new sets.
+- You can add or remove subscriptions to manage sets.

 #### SubscriptionOptions

 Enum options:
-- ReceivePresenceEvents — Deliver presence updates via listener streams.
+- ReceivePresenceEvents: Deliver presence updates via listeners.
+See Presence Events.

 ### Method(s)